MauritzOrlinski/sorting-algorithms-visualizations/README.md

 ## Contributing
  Contributing is welcomed in this Projcet.To contribute please follow these instructions of the owner:
 Please open a pull request with your changes, and I will review them.

+## Disclaimer
+This is a fun project I used to learn Javascript.